YADIN-YADIN FOR THE DIASPORA

 The Montefiore Dayanut Course is the first fully structured, academically-based course of Dayanut for the Diaspora to be opened in the UK.
-It involves part-time study of the topics of Ishut (Marriage), Gittin (Divorce) and Giyur (Conversion) for well-qualified rabbis, jointly selected by both the Montefiore Endowment and Eretz Hemdah, and will last for five years.
+It involves inter alia part-time study of the laws of Marriage, Jewish identity, Kehunah, the Ketubah, Divorce and Conversions, which constitute most of the work undertaken by Batei Din in the Diaspora.

 Participating rabbis will take Eretz Hemdah’s examination on the completion of each topic.
 After passing, and fulfilling the other requirements of the programme, they will be issued with semicha ‘Yadin-Yadin for the Diaspora’ for the topics covered.